LouisOb/VirusPredictor/README.md

 ```

 ## Clustering.py
 Contains the funtions to extract features from nucleobase combinations of virus genome sequences.
-The combination of featurized tuples is passed to initialize the clustering object.
+The combination of nucleobased used as features is passed to initialize the clustering object.
 ```python
 import clustering